Frequently Asked Questions

 Offsite Programs

-• Hours vary based on type of program and are agreed upon in advance.
-It ranges anywhere from 5-10 hours / week for an offsite conventional program to 40 hours / week for our resident services (affordable and low-income), senior adults, or student housing.
+- Hours vary based on type of program and are agreed upon in advance.
+It ranges anywhere from 8 hours per month to 40 hours a week, with most of our opportunities averaging 8-24 hours per month.

 If you don't know which program is right for you, that's ok!
 You can apply for either type of position and then, during your interview, our application specialists will help you decide which type of program a better fit for you.